-IDE’s Corporate Social Responsibility – for today, tomorrow, and our future
+IDE’s Corporate Social Responsibility –

 International Drilling Equipment is dedicated to moving forward by investing in our people, protecting our environment, and providing smarter, safer, and more efficient ways to support our customers.
 Below are examples of our internal and external dedication to our Corporate Social Responsibility.

 In 2020, when IDE was adding a large wing onto their service department to increase space for servicing drilling rigs, they considered the impact their expansion would have on their increased electrical draw.
 IDE did not want to put a burden on the infrastructure of the small town of Rural Hall and their neighbors (the last Census Report stated Rural Hall had a small population of less than 3,000).
 Consequently, in February 2020, 132 solar panels were installed.
 This allowed for the solar panels to be up and running smoothly before the completion of the new service wing in November of 2020.

 NC Solar Now, Inc. was contracted to perform the work.
 They indicated the flow of energy for the project.
 Solar panels would be installed.
 The panels convert sunlight into electricity.
 The installed inverter turns the electricity generated by the solar panels from Direct Current to Alternating Current electricity.
 The Alternating Current then becomes available to IDE via the breaker.
 Any excess power that is unutilized by IDE is diverted back to the community power grid for others to utilize.
 That excess power that is consumed by others is then offset on the IDE’s next power bill.
 If there are months where the solar panels do not generate enough power to sustain the needs of IDE, they can draw energy back from the community power grid offsetting their power bill.
 By utilizing the solar panels, IDE may never need to draw energy from the community power grid again.